MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-data-cleanse.md

 ---
 title: Data science tutorial - data cleansing and preparation
-description: In this third module, learn how to read the raw data from a lakehouse table, and clean and transform that data to be ready for training machine learning models. ms.reviewer: mopeakande ms.author: mopeakande
+description: In this third module, learn how to read the raw data from a lakehouse table, and clean and transform that data to be ready for training machine learning models. ms.reviewer: sgilley ms.author: narsam
-author: msakande
+author: narmeens
 ms.topic: tutorial
 ms.date: 5/4/2023
 ---

-# Module 3: Perform data cleansing and preparation using Apache Spark
+# Part 3: Perform data cleansing and preparation using Apache Spark

 The [NYC Yellow Taxi dataset](/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) contains over 1.5 Billion trip records with each month of trip data running into millions of records, which makes processing these records computationally expensive and often not feasible with nondistributed processing engines.